 The Gift Guide: 10 Gifts You'd Be Glad to Receive

-The test of a good gift is whether the recipient would have bought it for themselves, knowing what it is.
+View the full The Gift Guide collection →The test of a good gift is whether the recipient would have bought it for themselves, knowing what it is.
 Most gifts fail this test.
 These ten pass.

 This list skips the obvious categories — no bottles of wine, no scented lotion assortments.
 It's the gifts that survive the one-month check: still in use, still on the counter, still getting compliments.
 Priced from forty dollars to seven hundred fifty, so there's a right pick for most occasions.